top 0

 Check out a piece of Hong Kong history

-Perched on a junction on the border of Mong Kok, this 90-year-old shophouse is a prime example of a pre-war ke lau (騎樓; tenement building) that incorporates both Western and Chinese design elements.
+Perched on a junction on the border of Mong Kok, this near-century-old shophouse is a prime example of a pre-war tenement building that incorporates both Western and Chinese design elements.
 Featuring a curved façade, granite columns, decorative urn-shaped balustrades, and deep verandas, Lui Seng Chun cuts an imposing figure in Mong Kok’s architectural landscape.

 The four-storey building was used as a shophouse by the Lui family, who operated a traditional Chinese medicine clinic on the ground floor and occupied the upstairs quarters.
 In the early 2000s, the Lui family donated the building to the government, and it was later converted into a clinic for Hong Kong Baptist University’s School of Chinese Medicine.
-While guided tours are normally available to the public, they have been temporarily suspended due to the Covid-19 pandemic.
+There are information panels that can be found all around the building so you can learn more about the building’s history and Chinese medicine as you explore the site.

 Lui Seng Chun, 119 Lai Chi Kok Road, Prince Edward